|

 Morlot-Maury (Paris, France)

-Not much information was found about
+Not much information was found

-Victor Morlot-Maury’s firm, other than that they
+about Victor Morlot-Maury’s firm, other than that they were manufacturers

-including microscopes (branded microscopes VMM).
-The firm traded from 11
+(branded microscopes VMM).
+The firm traded from 11 Rue de Blainville, Paris,

-Rue de Blainville, Paris, France, and was founded in 1868 according to an
+France, and was founded in 1868 according to an advert published in 1921 in

-advert published in 1921 in the Revue Générale des Sciences.
+the Revue Générale des Sciences.

 |